pymc-devs/pymc/docs/source/api/math.rst

 ====

 This submodule contains various mathematical functions.
 Most of them are imported directly from aesara.tensor (see there for more details).
-Doing any kind of math with PyMC3 random variables, or defining custom likelihoods or priors requires you to use these Aesara expressions rather than NumPy or Python code.
+Doing any kind of math with PyMC random variables, or defining custom likelihoods or priors requires you to use these Aesara expressions rather than NumPy or Python code.

-.. currentmodule:: pymc3.math
+.. currentmodule:: pymc.math

 .. autosummary::
    dot